 1: Back-to-Basics: Economies of scale in leveraging a fixed cost

 Economies of scale, as defined by 7 Powers, produce “a business in which per unit cost declines as production volume increases.”
 This can result in highly attractive margins for the leading company in an industry.
-For example, Netflix turned the variable cost of licensing content (i.e., an annually recurring expense) into a fixed, upfront cost of buying rights to shows (and even producing them outright), thereby leveraging a fixed cost to lower the per-subscriber cost of content creation.
+For example, Netflix turned the variable cost of licensing content (i.e., an annually recurring, variable expense) into a fixed, upfront cost of buying rights to shows (and even producing them outright), thereby leveraging a fixed cost to lower the per-subscriber cost of content creation.

-Let’s use a simplified example to demonstrate this: When evaluating the cost of buying a show for $10m, a SVOD (Streaming Video On Demand) provider with only 10m subs faces $1/sub in content cost, whereas a leading SVOD with 100m subs faces just $0.10/sub cost.
+Let’s use a simplified example to demonstrate this: When evaluating the cost of buying a show for $10m, a SVOD (Streaming Video On Demand) provider with only 10m subscribers faces $1/sub in content cost, whereas a leading SVOD with 100m subs faces just $0.10/sub cost.
 That leads to much more attractive profit margins for the leader.
 Furthermore, in this situation, the leader could actually outbid the smaller SVOD provider by 5x and still earn 2x the margins on a per-subscriber basis than the #2 player.
 Economies of scale in leveraging a fixed cost can be extremely powerful!

 The same principle historically applied to local advertising.
 Companies advertising in the pre-internet era primarily relied on advertising in newspapers, TV, and billboards.
 Here, the advert might cost $100.
 This would be the cost regardless of whether the advertiser had 10 customers that consumed the ad or 10m.
 This heavily favored larger companies who had lower fixed costs of advertising per customer.
 This enabled them to further outspend the competition on advertising while simultaneously generating more attractive margins.

 But how has the internet changed this?
 What happens when a fixed cost becomes variable?